-Sales Improvement – this is written for you if you’re not seeing quarter on quarter, or even week on week improvements in your sales team, your sales results and your sales performance.
+Sales Improvement and Business Development – this is written for you if you’re not seeing quarter on quarter, week on week improvements in your sales team, your sales results and your sales pipeline.

-It covers: sales improvement, training needs analysis, performance management, sales metrics and sales leadership.
+It covers: sales improvement,business development thinking, training needs analysis, performance management, sales metrics and sales leadership.

 We see things, not as they are, but as we are.